 Male donors can give blood every 12 weeks, while female donors can give every 16 weeks.

-This is an issue concerning which the scholars, may Allaah have mercy on them, differed.
-Those who think that bleeding breaks wudoo’ quote as evidence the hadeeth of Abu’l-Darda’ (may Allaah be pleased with him): “The Prophet (peace and blessings of Allaah be upon him) vomited, then did wudoo’.”
+This is an issue concerning which the scholars, may Allah have mercy on them, differed.
+Those who think that bleeding breaks wudoo' quote as evidence the hadeeth of Abu'l-Darda' (may Allah be pleased with him): "The Prophet (pbuh) vomited, then did wudu."
 They drew an analogy between vomit and blood, because both are naajis (impure) when they come out of the body.

-This hadeeth was narrated by Ahmad (4/449), Abu Dawood (2981) and al-Tirmidhi (87), who said: “More than one of the scholars among the Companions of the Prophet (peace and blessings of Allaah be upon him) and others among the Taabi’een thought that wudoo’ should be done after vomiting or having a nosebleed.
+This hadith was narrated by Ahmad (4/449), Abu Dawood (2981) and al-Tirmidhi (87), who said: "More than one of the scholars among the Companions of the Prophet (pbuh) and others among the Taabi'een thought that wudu should be done after vomiting or having a nose-bleed.
 This is the opinion of Sufyaan al-Thawri, Ibn al-Mubaarak, Ahmad and Ishaaq.
-Some scholars said that wudoo’ is not necessary after vomiting or having a nosebleed.
-This is the opinion of Maalik and al-Shaafa’i.”
+Some scholars said that wudu is not necessary after vomiting or having a nosebleed.
+This is the opinion of Maalik and al-Shaafa'i."
 This was also narrated as being the opinion of Ahmad.
-Al-Baghawi said: It is the opinion of most of the Sahaabah and Taabi’een.”
+Al-Baghawi said: It is the opinion of most of the Sahaabah and Taabi'een."

-The most correct view is that bleeding does not break one’s wudoo’, although it is preferable (mustahabb) to make wudoo’ after bleeding.
+The most correct view is that bleeding does not break one's wudu, although it is preferable (mustahabb) to make wudu after bleeding.
 The evidence for this is as follows: